 When planning a basement remodel or finishing project, deciding on a flooring option can be difficult.
 You’ll want to have a basement flooring type that is attractive, durable, comfortable, and matches the intended use for the space.

 Luckily, there are plenty of basement flooring options available.
 To make your job a little easier we’ve taken a look at the most common types and made a list of some of the best basement flooring materials.

 To help you get one step closer to that finished basement, here are the 6 best basement flooring options you can find.

 - What to consider when selecting basement flooring

-- Six best basement flooring options for 2022
+- Six best basement flooring options

 - What basement flooring option is right for you?